 Most of the time, you’re probably not paying any attention to your heartbeat.
 Sure, you know that your heart is constantly pumping blood throughout your body.
 You may even track heart rate, along with other vitals, through an Apple Watch or Fitbit.
 But you’re probably not physically feeling the beat of your heart or giving it much attention.

 If you’re having heart palpitations, however, that’s another story.
-Although causes vary, in some cases, mealtimes or certain foods or drinks can trigger palpitations.
+Although causes vary, in some cases, mealtimes or certain foods or drinks can trigger palpitations when eating.

-Or — besides the classic feeling that the heart is skipping a beat — palpitations may also be described by those experiencing them as the heart beating heavily or abnormally, adds Dr. Evelina Grayver, director of the cardiac care unit at Northwell Health in Manhasset, New York.
+Or — besides the classic feeling that the heart is skipping a beat — palpitations may also be described by those experiencing them as the heart beating heavily or abnormally, adds Dr. Evelina Grayver, director of the women’s heart health at Northwell Health in Manhasset, New York.